Fulbright US Student Program

 As a Fulbright English Teaching Assistant grant recipient, Tammy will work with students from refugee and minority backgrounds in Germany.
 She hopes to contribute her Arab-American background, past experience in Germany, and teaching experience to these students and their classroom experience.
 At the same time, she hopes to further her career goals through this opportunity to keep working with underserved populations in international settings, and by taking concurrent coursework in Global Health.

 Start earlier than you think you need to, and don’t hesitate to use the many resources the UW makes available for applicants.

 James Wilson - Germany, English Teaching Assistantship

-Max Carey - Alum, Linguistics
+Max Carey - Finalist, Mexico, Academic

 Max graduated from the UW’s Romance Linguistics program in December 2015.
 As a Post-Baccalaureate student, he conducted research on Spanish-speakers’ acquisition of certain English consonants and the language attitudes to Spanish held by its speakers in Washington State.
 Max had the opportunity to present his research at the UW’s 5th Annual Undergraduate Linguistics Colloquium and the Cascadia Workshop in Sociolinguistics.
 Currently, he works as an Associate Spanish Teacher and a part-time ESL teacher in the Seattle area.

 Before coming to the UW, Max became interested in linguistics and Spanish through a variety of experiences both at home and abroad.
 After minoring in Spanish at Western Washington University, Max participated in the North American Language and Cultural Assistants program in Almería, Spain, worked as an ESL instructor to adults in Mexico City, and led trips of high school students to Latin America.
 These experiences are what provoked his interest in linguistics.